-The good thing about biscotti is that you can make a lot of them without the work of having to rolll and shape or cut out individual cookies with cutters.
+The good thing about biscotti is that you can make a lot of them without the work of having to roll and shape or cut out individual cookies with cutters.
 Of course, you still have to slice the log of biscotti, but with an electric carving knife, it's a breeze!
-We use a Cuisinart knife from Amazon.
-It's the kind of knife you would use to carve your Sunday roast, except we seem to use it almost exclusively for biscotti.
+It's the kind of knife you would use to carve your Sunday roast, except we seem to use it almost exclusively for chocolate biscotti.
 Cutting the biscotti is fast with an electric knife and I find they are less likely to break as you go this way.
 The white chocolate chips in these biscotti will inevitably caramelize in the oven given the amount of time that these cookies spend baking.
 This is a good thing.
 Trust me.

 - 1 teaspoon pure vanilla extract

 - 312 grams bleached all-purpose flour, 2 ½ cups